svq02/RepData_PeerAssessment1/PA1_template.md

 Some days have no data at all, for instance, October 1, 2012 and November 4, 2012.

-We coerce the date field to be date objects instead of factors.
-We also create a clean dataset that is the original dataset with all of the missing data removed.
+I coerce the date field to be date objects instead of factors.
+I also create a clean dataset that is the original dataset with all of the missing data removed.
 Further, we create two grouped datasets, grouped by date and by interval, for later analysis.